|1.0||05/08/2018||Initial Converged SDN Transport publication|

 Figure 12: XR Transport Controller – Components

 Segment Routing Path Computation Element (SR-PCE):

-Runs as a features in a IOS-XR node
+- Runs as a feature on a physicla or virtual IOS-XR node

-Collects topology from BGP, ISIS, OSPF and BGP Link State
+- Collects topology from BGP using BGP-LS, ISIS, or OSPF

 Path Computation Engine – Workflow